jjhelmus/nmrglue/doc/tutorial.rst

 These low memory usage objects can be written to disk or used in to load a ``conversion`` object just as if they were normal numpy arrays.

+Similar when large data sets are to be written to disk, it often does not make sense to write the entire data set at once.
+For this the ``write_lowmem`` functions in the fileIO submodules provide methods for trace-by-trace or similar writing.

 Processing data